Vinyl vs Fiberglass Windows

 In terms of style, there isn't much difference between these two materials.
 Most people are hard pressed to tell the difference between vinyl and fiberglass windows, even right close up.
 So in this case, it's going to come down to the particular window and brand that you choose.
 There are some nice looking options in both materials.

-Bottom Line: On the style, question, it all comes down to personal taste.
+Bottom Line: Fiberglass Wins - on the style, question, it all comes down to personal taste.
 So get out there and see and touch the different window series you are interested in using as replacements.

 Energy Efficiency Comparison